Holden Furber Undergraduate Writing Prize

-Awarded annually for the best undergraduate essay on any topic related to South Asia.
+This is awarded annually for the best undergraduate essay on any topic related to South Asia.
 The award will be for $300 and competition is open to all students of the University of Pennsylvania.
-Papers should be submitted to the Department of South Asia Studies, 820 Williams Hall, 36th & Spruce St. or send a pdf via email to Zoe Beckerman at email@example.com.
-Awards already announced for 2017.
+There is no set number of pages or format for submissions.
+Writings may be prose, poetry, research, or scientific papers as long as the subject involves South Asia.
+Papers should be submitted by April 1, 2023 by pdf via email to Courtney Brennan at firstname.lastname@example.org

 SAST Summer Research Grant

-The Department of South Asia Studies invites applications for the South Asia Undergraduate Research Grants has a deadline of Thursday, April 13th, 2017.
-The South Asia Studies department will award up to two research/travel grants (maximum of $3000 each) for Spring-Summer 2016 to support undergraduate research projects involving travel to South Asia.
+The Department of South Asia Studies invites applications for the South Asia Undergraduate Research Grants has a deadline of April 10th by 12 noon.
+The South Asia Studies department will award up to two research/travel grants (maximum of $3000 each) for Spring-Summer to support undergraduate research projects involving travel to South Asia.

 Applicants should submit:

 - A statement of 500 words or less indicating the nature of their project and how it fits into their academic program at Penn (preference towards South Asia Majors/Minors)